Whitewater Paddling

 Tariffville CT.
 Class II

-For Problems with this site contact the Whitewater Webmaster-
+For Problems with this site contact the Webmaster

 Any paddle sport is an assumed risk sport.
 Some aspects of canoeing and kayaking involve the risk of serious injury or death.
 The Rhode Island Canoe/Kayak Association (Rhode Island Canoe Association, Inc.), although safety conscious, cannot guarantee your personal safety in club activities.
 Each participant is responsible for his or her own training in boating and rescue techniques, equipment, and personal well-being when engaging in or attending club-organized activities.